-And one last thing, all companies have websites, the easiest way to tell if this is a vegan brand is to check their about page.
+And one last thing, all companies have websites, the easiest way to tell if this is a vegan brand is to check their About page.
 One other thing you can do is to take a moment and read reviews about these products and companies.

 Knowing which are vegan brands instead of looking at which are vegan products is a much better strategy.
-For example, if a company sells makeup and skincare, if you already did your research and found out they are vegan and cruelty-free, then you don’t need to spend more time researching each and every product of them before buying.
+For example, if a company sells makeup and skincare, if you already did your research and found out they are vegan and cruelty-free, then you don’t need to spend more time researching each and every product before buying.

 Cruelty-free and vegan brands

 Now to the best part, I compiled my personal favorite vegan brands and cruelty-free brands below and categorized them between clothing, food, health, and beauty (which cover skincare, makeup, and toiletries), outdoor (for working out and gym), and shoes.

 Well, there aren’t many options with vegan clothing, however, I highly recommend you look into sustainable, recycled, and ethical clothing brands.
 Sustainable and ethical clothing brands are made from high-quality and/or recycled materials.

 While with ethical clothing brands, you should look into their labor policies and salary to make sure they are treating their workers fair.
 Plus they should also work on better and eco-friendlier packaging like paper or cloth.

 - Conscious Step – socks

 - Pact – women’s underwear, camisoles, tanktops, baby bodysuits